 Special provisions governing the issue of employment permits for foreign artists

 When labour market interests are weighed against the foreign artist’s freedom of art, the labour market situation is considered to a very limited extent only.
+The refusal of an employment permit must not make it impossible for the foreign national to reasonably practice art.

 When weighing these interests, no judgement must be made on